andrewvc/noir-async/README.markdown

   (on-receive conn (fn [m] (async-push conn m))))
 ```

-Finally, here's an example of responding in a chunked fashion:
+Here's an example of responding in a chunked fashion:

 ```clojure
 (defpage-async "/always-chunky" [] conn